FC Sydvest 05 Tønder: 2010–2012: Denmark Series

-head coach Kim Munch stated that he would probably end his tenure has FC Sydvest 05-coach after the 2010-11 season, where his contract expired.
+head coach Kim Munch stated that he would probably end his tenure has FC Sydvest 05-coach after the 2010–11 season, where his contract expired.
 In October 2010, however, Munch chose to sign a contract extension.
-Bjarne Hansen also replaced Jørgen Kristensen as assistant coach during the 2010-11 winter break.
+Bjarne Hansen also replaced Jørgen Kristensen as assistant coach during the 2010–11 winter break.
 In October 2010, the collaboration committee also launched a new five-year plan, where the declared objective was promotion to the Danish 2nd Division (third highest division of Danish football) within the next five years, in continuation of the club's wish to become the football-flagship of Tønder Municipality as well as an alternative to more peripheral first team players in the professional divisions.
 Despite a strong second half to the season, which included a 4–0 away win over Næsby BK, a 4–0 home win over B 1921 and a 6–0 home win over Kolding IF, Sydvest 05 ended in fourth place in the competition, five points short of a promotion that would have meant that the team reached their overall target within one year.

 On 30 March 2011, former Odense Boldklub player Ulrik Pedersen was announced at the new first team head coach, replacing Kim Munch from the start of the 2011–12 season.
 His first match in charge of the first team was the 2011–12 season opener at home in Tønder against Døllefjelde-Musse IF, which Sydvest 05 won 4–1.
 At the winter break, halfway through the season, the club had won nine matches out of 13 total.
 Another strong showing during the short spring season meant that FC Sydvest 05 could secure promotion with only one point in the away matchup against Odense Kammeraternes Sportsklub (OKS) on 2 June 2012, four matches before the end of the season.
 A 4–0 away win meant that the club reached their goal of playing in the Danish third highest division in only two seasons, by ending second in the group, only behind Middelfart G&BK.
-Following the historic achievement, head coach Ulrik Pedersen likened the feeling of reaching promotion to the his experiences when Odense Boldklub knocked out Real Madrid in the 1994–95 UEFA Cup, known is Denmark as the "Miracle in Madrid".
+Following the historic achievement, head coach Ulrik Pedersen likened the feeling of reaching promotion to his experiences when Odense Boldklub knocked out Real Madrid in the 1994–95 UEFA Cup, known is Denmark as the "Miracle in Madrid".